sparkfabrik/company-playbook/content/job-roles/role-isc-junior-developer.md

 ### Strong opinions, lightly held

-You speak your mind and sustain your ideas with words and facts, but you are open to critics and listen with open ears.
+You speak your mind and sustain your ideas with words and facts, but you are open to criticism and listen with open ears.

 ## Business impacts

 * You define implementative details of solutions that fulfill business goals, matching our high quality standards
-* You realize solutions that business goals, matching our high quality standards, as defined with your team
+* You realize solutions that fulfill business goals, matching our high quality standards, as defined with your team
 * You log at least 28 (@TODO check with Giaco) billable hours of valuable work for the clients
 * You contribute useful software, knowledge, tools and documentation both inside and outside the company